 The lifting scheme proposed in [7] and [8] is an efficient tool for constructing second generation wavelets.
 It is shown in [9] and [10] that every wavelet transform with FIR filters can be decomposed into a finite number of lifting steps, thus this allows the construction of an integer version of the transform.
 Such integer wavelet transforms are invertible, and then are attractive in lossless coding applications.
-Due to these properties, the lifting implemantation has been adopted in the international standard JPEG2000 [3],[12].
+Due to these properties, the lifting implementation has been adopted in the international standard JPEG2000 [3],[12].
 However, it is not always possible for wavelet transforms with IIR filters to be realized by a finite number of lifting steps.
 In general, the lifting scheme is used to construct a class of biorthogonal wavelet filter banks.
 It is known that the orthogonality of wavelets is an important property for many applications of signal and image processing.
-Therefore, we will consider the realization of orthogonal wavelet filter banks in the lifting scheme.
+Therefore, we will consider the realization of orthogonal wavelet filter banks by using the lifting scheme.

-This paper presents how to implement two band IIR orthogonal wavelet filter banks according to the lifting scheme.
-In the proposed method, a class of IIR orthogonal wavelet filter banks can be realized by using allpass filters in the Nagaoka University of Technology Department of Electrical Engineering Nagaoka, Niigata, 940-2188 Japan lifting steps.
+This paper presents how to implement two band IIR orthogonal wavelet filter banks by using the lifting scheme.
+In the proposed method, a class of IIR orthogonal wavelet filter banks can be realized by using allpass filters in the lifting steps.
 Thus, the resultant IIR filter banks have approximate linear phase responses.
-Next, the proposed IIR orthogonal wavelet filter banks are applied to image loss-less compression.
+Next, the proposed IIR orthogonal wavelet filter banks are applied to image lossless compression.
 The coding performance is investigated, and compared with the wavelet transform supported by the baseline codec of JPEG2000.
 It can be seen from the experimental results that the proposed IIR orthogonal wavelet filter banks can achieve a better coding performance than the conventional wavelet transform.